jpmalere/Deep-Q-Learning-Notebook/Readme.md

 The state space has `37` dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
 A reward of `+1` is provided for collecting a yellow banana, and a reward of `-1` is provided for collecting a blue banana.

-Run the code cell below to print some information about the environment.

 The training is performed on ```n_episodes = 20000``` and is interrupted if the mean average score is equal or greater than 13.0

 ### 2. Getting Started